Dick's Drive-In: History

-Founders Dick Spady, H. Warren Ghormley, and Dr. B. O. A. Thomas opened the first Dick's on January 28, 1954, in Seattle's Wallingford neighborhood, on N.E.
-45th Street.
+Founders Dick Spady, H. Warren Ghormley, and Dr. B. O. A. Thomas opened the first Dick's on January 28, 1954, in Seattle's Wallingford neighborhood.
+Located on N.E.
+45th Street, the restaurant was designed by noted Seattle architect Raymond Peck, whose iconic design for the original location has been replicated at all future locations except Queen Anne.
 A grand opening was held on February 20, 1954.
 In 1955, a second Dick's was opened in Seattle's Capitol Hill district.
-This was followed by a third in 1960 in the Crown Hill neighborhood, a 4th in 1963 in Lake City, a fifth in Queen Anne in 1974.
+This was followed by a third in 1960 in the Crown Hill neighborhood, a 4th in 1963 in Lake City, and ventured outside of Seattle's city limits for the first time to Bellevue in 1965.
+The Bellevue location is the only location to have closed, shuttering its doors in 1974 as a Herfy's opened across the street with indoor seating.
+Shortly after the closure of the Bellevue location, the Queen Anne location opened in 1974.
 All but the Queen Anne location are without customer seating.
 The Queen Anne location has indoor tables and no drive-in.

 The simple menu has changed little over time.
 It features fast-food staples such as hamburgers, hand-cut french fries, and individually made milkshakes.
 Dick's is particularly well known for the "Dick's Deluxe," which includes lettuce, mayonnaise, and chopped pickles.
 No substitutions are allowed and all burgers are cooked to well done.
 For most of Dick's history, the only available omissions were the Deluxe without cheese or fries without salt.
 More recent menu changes, however, allow ordering plain versions of the hamburger and cheeseburger.

 For several years Dick's has offered employee benefits such as a 50% matched 401(k), 100% employer-paid medical insurance, and a college tuition scholarship (currently at $28,000) accessible after six months of employment.
 In 2013, Dick's Drive-In was voted "the most life-changing burger joint in America" in an Esquire.com poll.